learnpoint/learnpoint-site/README.md

 ## Make A Pull Request When Done

 1. Make sure that you're on the `dev` branch on your fork.
 2. Commit and push all your changes.
 3. Navigate to your fork on GitHub.
 4. Find and click the button `Create pull request`.

-## Language
+## Languages

-* All pages should be written in both english and swedish.
-Use `lang="en"` and `lang="sv"` to specify the language for the content of an element.
+* Most pages should be written in both english and swedish.
+Use the attributes `lang="en"` and `lang="sv"` to specify the language for an element.
 * English is the default language.
 Use english where there's only room for a single language, for example `<title>`, `<meta name="description" ... >`, and `alt` attributes.
-* Help pages are an exception.
-They are only written in swedish.
-For help pages, when there's only room for a single language, use swedish.
+* The help pages are an exception — they are typically only written in swedish.
+When there's only room for a single language on a help page, use swedish.

-## Screenshots

-* When appropriate, screenshots should have two versions, one for desktop and one for mobile.
-* Screenshots should be cropped and zoomed to make the text in the screenshot readable.
-This is particularly important when there's no mobile screenshot.

 ## How to: Add a Job Opening Page

-1. If it does not exist yet, create an appropriate folder inside the `/jobs` folder.
+1. If it doesn't exist yet, create an appropriate folder inside the `/jobs` folder.
-2. Create a html file with a descriptive name.
+2. Create an html file with a descriptive name.
 For example: `/jobs/2023/spring/backend-developer-internship.html`.
 3. Set layout, title and description in front matter.
-Title and description should be in english.
+Title and description should be written in english (see Languages above).
 4. Make sure the page content is written in both swedish and english.
 5. Make sure there is some kind of approximate date information at the beginning of the page.
-The date can refer to when the page was publish or when the opening is available, whatever makes most sense.
+The date can refer to when the page was publish, or when the opening is available, whatever makes most sense.
 6. Add a link to the page in `/jobs/index.html`.

 ## How to: Remove a Job Opening Page

-1. Remove the link to the page in `/jobs/index.html`.
+1. Remove the link to the page from `/jobs/index.html`.
 2. Do ***not*** delete the page!
-We don't want to break external links.
+We don't want to break incoming links.
 3. Add the `<!-- job-no-longer-available.html -->` include on the page.
 4. Set `robots: noindex` in front matter for the page.